MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ::: moniker range="<=sc-orch-2019"

 A complete Orchestrator installation includes a management server, one or more runbook servers, a SQL Server for hosting the Orchestrator database, a web server for hosting the Orchestrator web service, and a server for hosting the Runbook Designer and Runbook Tester.
-It is possible to install all these roles on a single computer, but it is more common to distribute the roles across several computers or virtual machines.
+It's possible to install all these roles on a single computer, but it's more common to distribute the roles across several computers or virtual machines.

 For a detailed description of the Orchestrator architecture, see [Learn about Orchestrator](learn-about-orchestrator.md).

-This topic provides detailed installation instructions for the various Orchestrator roles.
+This article provides detailed installation instructions for the various Orchestrator roles.

 ## To install an Orchestrator management server